 Made for a German Empress, worn her Hanoverian daughter, and her Greek daughter -in-law, and currently owned by the wife of the pretender to the Austrian throne, the Emerald Laurel Wreath Tiara has a distinguished royal history.

-Made of a diamond laurel wreath and cabochon emerald design, the Emerald Laurel Wreath Tiara was made in 1905, as a Silver Anniversary present from Kaiser Wilhelm of Prussia II to his consort, Empress Augusta.
+Made of a diamond laurel wreath and cabochon emerald design, the Emerald Laurel Wreath Tiara was made in 1905, as a Silver Anniversary present from Kaiser Wilhelm II of Germany to his consort, Empress Augusta.
 The tiara was passed to their only daughter, Princess Viktoria Luise, when she married Ernest Augustus, Duke of Brunswick, of the House of Hanover, in 1913.
 However, Empress Augusta wasn’t pictured wearing the Laurel Wreath Tiara.

 UPDATE: Princess Viktoria Luise, when Duchess of Brunswick, wore the Emerald Laurel Wreath Tiara bandeau style in a 1920s portrait with her son, Prince Welf Henreich.
 This remains the only time she was photographed in the piece.